-Best firelighter top picks in the UK:
+Best firelighter top picks in the UK from my personal testing:

 - Flamers 50 Natural Stove-Barbecue BBQ Firelighters New Larger Pack